-Payments Available to: Energy Supplement (page 37) all recipients living in Australia.
+Payments Available to: Energy Supplement (page 38) all recipients living in Australia.
 Pharmaceutical Allowance (page 40) single principal carers, recipients aged 60 or over after 9 continuous months on payment and recipients with a partial or temporarily reduced capacity to work.
-Telephone Allowance (page 40) single phone subscribers who are principal carers, aged 60 or over after 9 continuous months on payment, or who have a partial capacity to work, and some partnered phone subscribers.
+Telephone Allowance (page 41) single phone subscribers who are principal carers, aged 60 or over after 9 continuous months on payment, or who have a partial capacity to work, and some partnered phone subscribers.
 Rent Assistance (page 37) recipients renting in the private rental market or community housing.
-Not available to single recipients aged under 25 if they live with their parent or guardian.
+Go to servicesaustralia.gov.au/ rentassistance for more information about eligibility and related rules.
 Family Tax Benefit Part A (page 2) Family Tax Benefit Part B (page 4) recipients with dependent children.
 Child Care Subsidy (page 6) Advance payment eligible recipients.
-Go to servicesaustralia.gov.au/advancepayments for more information about eligibility and related rules.
-Concession cards Automatically issued to: Pensioner Concession single principal carers, recipients aged 60 or over after 9 continuous Card (page 43) months on payment and recipients with a partial capacity to work.

-Health Care Card (page 43)

-For more information about payments and

-services based on individual circumstances, go to servicesaustralia.gov.au/paymentfinder

-• See Module B (page 47).
+Go to servicesaustralia.gov.au/ advancepayments for more information about eligibility and related rules.
+Concession cards Automatically issued to: Pensioner Concession Card (page 43) single principal carers, recipients aged 60 or over after 9 continuous months on payment and recipients with a partial capacity to work.
+Health Care Card (page 43) all other recipients.
+For more information about payments and services based on individual circumstances, go to servicesaustralia.gov.au/paymentfinder Assets test • See Module B (page 47).

-• See Module D (page 48).
+See Module D (page 48).